Help Me With Use eSignature in Word

 Is there a cost associated with creating a signature word in airSlate SignNow?

-airSlate SignNow provides various pricing plans, including a free trial for new users.
-This allows you to explore how to create a signature word without any financial commitment initially.
-After the trial, you can choose a plan that fits your needs and budget.
+Creating a signature word in airSlate SignNow is part of our subscription plans, which are competitively priced.
+We offer a free trial that allows you to explore all features, including signature creation, without any upfront costs.
+After the trial, you can choose a plan that best fits your needs.

 -

-Can I use airSlate SignNow to create signature word on mobile devices?
+Can I use my created signature word on mobile devices?

 -